 As most of you know, having a children on the spectrum can turn something simple into something a bit more challenging depending on the child’s sensory needs.
 In our case, I sent Thing 2 to school with his headphones for his computer and all was well.
 He is fine with wearing them during computer time.
 Thing 1 and his headphones, however, proved to be a bit more challenging.

 I received a call from his teacher explaining that Thing 1 will not wear his headphones.
-So far they have been able to accommodate him and he has been able to use his computer with the sound and still not disturb his classmates.
+So far they have been able to accommodate him.
+He has been able to use his computer with the sound and still not disturb his classmates.
 The teacher is concerned though that, at some point, he will need to wear the headphones, especially in the higher grades.
 If he will not wear them then we may need to have that added in as a goal in his IEP.

 The pattern calls for the swatch to be 10 sts per row and 15 rows.
 I decided to knit a smaller version, about 5 sts and 8 rows.
-I knit two of these.
-I then sewed them to the bottom edge of the hat as little pockets, on opposite sides of each other, where I felt his ears would be.
-I then took earbuds and put each earbud into each pocket and the cord handing down in the front.
+I knit two of these and then sewed them to the bottom edge of the hat as little pockets.
+They are on opposite sides of each other approximately where I felt his ears would be.
+I then took earbuds and put each earbud into a pocket and left the cord hanging down in the front.

 With the Super Bulky yarn I can usually knit this hat in an evening.
 I still have a skein of yarn left since I purchased two of them.
 The hat took up almost one full skein of yarn.
 I used Lion Brand Yarn Hometown USA in Pittsburgh Yellow.
 The yarn is a Super Bulky (6) yarn and I only held one strand of yarn, not two as the pattern says to use.
-I also did not use the yarn that the pattern used.
+I also did not use the yarn that the pattern suggested.